Four injured in freight train derailment in North Texas

-AUSTIN, Texas (Reuters) - Four people were injured when a BNSF freight train derailed in northern Texas on Friday, with high winds and flooding likely causing it to go off the tracks, a company spokesman said.
+AUSTIN, Texas, May 8 (Reuters) - Four people were injured when a BNSF freight train derailed in northern Texas on Friday, with high winds and flooding likely causing it to go off the tracks, a company spokesman said.

 The train was carrying a non-hazardous mix of freight and 17 cars derailed, according to company spokesman Joe Faust.